-In order to be licensed, students may only miss a certain number of hours.
+To be licensed, students may only miss a certain number of hours.
 This includes not only classroom room hours, but also clinical and field internship hours.
+Individual occurrences of absenteeism will include a verbal warning upon attendance.
+Written warnings for attendance will be provided to the student at 8 cumulative hours of absences.
 Students who miss more than the maximum allowable hours will be administratively removed from the program at the time of occurrence.